Does Binance Report to the IRS?

 Why trust our crypto tax experts

-Binance no longer serves US-based users, so it does not report directly to the IRS.
-Binance US, however, operates separately for US customers and does report certain income to the IRS, affecting how US taxpayers should approach their crypto tax filings.
+Note: Binance US operates separately from Binance (for US customers) and does report certain income to the IRS, which affects how US taxpayers should approach their crypto tax filings.

 What is Binance US?

-Binance US is a separate platform from the global Binance exchange, tailored for American users to meet regulatory requirements.
+Binance US is an entirely separate platform from the primary Binance exchange.
+It is tailored to American users in order to meet regulatory requirements.

-Binance US reports specific transactions to the IRS, including income from rewards, staking, and referrals exceeding $600.
-Understanding this compliance is essential for users when planning their tax filings.
+As such, Binance US reports specific transactions to the IRS, including income from rewards, staking, and referrals exceeding $600.

 How are my Binance transactions taxed?